Segment the imagery

 The segmentation runs again.
 With a smaller map extent, the segmentation more accurately reflects the parameters you used, with fewer segments and smoother outputs.

-If you're unhappy with how the segmentation turned out, you can return to the previous page of the wizard and adjust the parameters.
-The segmentation is only previewed on the fly because it can take a long time to process the actual segmentation, so it's good to test different combinations of parameters until you find a result you like.
+If you are unhappy with how the segmentation turned out, you can return to the previous page of the wizard and adjust the parameters.
+The segmentation is only previewed on the fly because it can take a long time to process the actual segmentation, so it is good practice to test different combinations of parameters until you find a result you like.

 - In the Contents pane, right-click Preview_Segmented and choose Zoom To Layer.